haagahelia/devops-course/docs/monitoring/security.md

 ![CodeQL analysis issue](./img/codeql_2.png)

 When you open the security alert, you'll find detailed information about the identified issue.
 To fix it, you can create a new branch and begin working on a fix.
 Additionally, you can use Copilot to help automatically resolve the issue.

+You can also get **CWE codes** (Common Weakness Enumeration) that are standardized list of software security weaknesses maintained by the MITRE organization (https://cwe.mitre.org/).
+Each weakness is assigned a unique identifier, such as CWE-79 (Cross-site Scripting) or CWE-89 (SQL Injection).

 You can also write your own custom CodeQL queries and you can read more about CodeQL syntax in https://codeql.github.com/docs/codeql-overview/.